Long iron condor spread

 A long iron condor spread is a four-part strategy consisting of a bear put spread and a bull call spread in which the strike price of the long put is lower than the strike price of the long call.
 All options have the same expiration date.

-In the example above, one 95 Put is sold, one 100 put is purchased, one 105 Call is purchased and one 110 Call is sold, so the four strike prices are equidistant.
+In the example below, one 95 Put is sold, one 100 put is purchased, one 105 Call is purchased and one 110 Call is sold, so the four strike prices are equidistant.
 However, it is normal for the distance between the long call and long put to be greater than the distance between the long and short options of the same type.
 For example, an 85-90 Bear Put Spread might be combined with a 105-110 Bull Call Spread to create a long iron condor in which the distance between the strike prices of the long options is 15 points while the distance between the strike prices of the bull and bear spreads are 5 points.

 A long iron condor spread is established for a net debit, and both the potential profit and maximum risk are limited.
 The maximum profit potential is realized if the stock price is above the highest strike or below the lowest strike at expiration.
 The maximum risk is realized if the stock price is equal to or between the strike prices of the long options on the expiration date, in which case all options expire worthless.